 I’ve lost count of the number of times that I’ve seen a beautifully responsive website only to click over to the booking engine to find that, not only is it not mobile, but it looks like it was designed by an untrained monkey.
 The layout is poor and hanging off the screen, forcing me to slide back and forth to see all of the pertinent information.
 More important, the call to action is poorly worded or is so tiny that it makes it impossible for my fat fingers to click in the exact 2 pixel square that is required to get to the next step.

 Let’s get down to business.
 If you’re using a booking engine that has not been built from the ground up to cater to a mobile audience, then you are leaving money on the table.
 A LOT of money.
-You need to switch, and you need to switch now.
+You need to switch to a better hotel booking engine, and you need to switch now.

 I realize that switching your booking engine technology can be a scary prospect.
 It’s not realistic to A/B test your current booking engine vs. the new software.
 How can you really tell whether or not the change is going to have a positive impact on your online conversion rate and your revenue?
 It’s difficult, right?